 If you are a residential landlord looking for a buy to let mortgage in excess of £1m on a single property, how easy is it to find a suitable lender?
-Nick Helm, consultant mortgage broker, explains.
+Chris Longhurst, consultant mortgage broker, explains.

 There is a common misconception that very large mortgages on a single property are hard to get in the buy to let market but that really is not the case.
 In my experience, currently there is quite a lot of appetite for large loans and we regularly work with a dozen or so mainstream and specialist buy to let lenders which offer mortgages of £1m or more.